chadhietala/chadhietala.github.io/_posts/2014-2-8-Testing-Ember-Apps-With-Venus.markdown

 });
 {% endhighlight %}

-So here we have a `BirdController` that needs access to the `NestController` to let others know that the nest is occupied.
-When an inversion of control container is used, an instance of the container in which the module came from is place on that module.
-This is so that the module can ask the container to inject other objects which preside in the container on to the asking object.
-In our test we can mock just that by creating our own container and registering objects to it.
+So here we have a `BirdController` that needs access to the `NestController` to set it's occupancy to true.
+When an inversion of control container is used, an instance of the container in which the module came from is placed on that module.
+This is so that the module can ask the container to inject other modules which preside in the container on to the asking module.
+In our test we can mock just that by creating our own container and registering modules to it.

 In the example we create a new `Ember.Container` then register our `BirdController` and a mock `Ember.Object` to the container.
 We then pull both out of the container and assign them to `bird` and `nest` respectively.
 At the point where we ask the container for the specific controller types, they are now containerized, meaning the `needs` call of our `BirdController` will look into our testing container and resolve to our `NestController` mock.
 We can then right our test as expected and we can assert that the arrive method is indeed being called.